 - Ibogaine is just one part of an action plan for making major life changes.

-- Thinking about the stages of change is a useful for connecting with the big picture of how we make and anchor those changes in our lives.
+- Thinking about stages of long-term change is a useful for connecting with the big picture of how we make and anchor those changes in our lives.

 The Long View

 Addiction is many things, but least of all does it feel like a choice.
 Most of the time people experience addiction as a loss of choice altogether.
 Yet, even from the most difficult circumstances, there are people who have been able to make significant and lasting changes.
-Ibogaine is far from a cure, but it has made some of the more difficult parts of this transition more accessible.
-For many its also helped to provide positive momentum for the future.
+Ibogaine is far from a cure, but it has made some of the more difficult parts of this transition much more accessible to people, and can help to provide positive momentum for the future.

 The Stages of Change Model